 There are multi-tools that have bolt torquing capabilities that are cheaper, however, Silca's quality and lifetime warranty should mean your money is invested in a tool that will last for years.

-Topeak probably produces a bigger range of multi-tools than anyone else we can think of including the legendary split body Alien II, but the Mini PT30 really shines bright in its range.
+Topeak probably produces a bigger range of multi-tools than anyone else we can think of including the legendary split body Alien II tool, but the Mini PT30 really shines bright in its range.

 With seven different hex keys, three different Torx wrenches, both a Phillips head and flathead screwdriver, plus even more functions, the PT30 can fix nearly any trailside issue you run into.

 One of our favorite features of this tool is the chain tool.
 There's even space to store a master link in case things get ugly on the trail.
-This is a feature we've never seen before, but one that's genuinely useful.
+This is a feature that we rarely see, but one that's genuinely useful.

 Birzman is big on slick design (some of its workshop tools and pumps are positively sculptural), and this neat tool flat packs all the essential tools into your pocket.
 The machined steel chain splitter includes spoke flats that are accurate enough for trailside wheel truing even with alloy nipples.
 The broad, curved handle adds useful leverage when you’re pushing chain pins out too.
 All the tools are chrome vanadium steel for impressively tough and tight-fitting performance and they also resist corrosion really well.
 That makes the Birzman a good choice if it’s likely to be strapped externally and getting wet and filthy on a regular basis.